• Disease Overview

 Diagnosis

-Primary ciliary dyskinesia is diagnosed definitively through examination of lung or sinus tissue obtained from a biopsy or through genetic testing.
+Primary ciliary dyskinesia is diagnosed definitively through examination of ciliary ultrastructure of cilia from lung or nose or sinus tissue obtained from a biopsy and/or through genetic testing.
 Specific structural defects that are present in these tissues can be detected under an electron microscope.
-Early diagnosis is important in order to provide prophylactic treatment to prevent or decrease damage to the respiratory system from recurrent infections.
+Early diagnosis is important to provide treatment to prevent or decrease damage to the respiratory system from recurrent infections.
 Screening for levels of nasal nitric oxide (in patients over 5 years of age who can cooperate with palate closure maneuvers) is helpful to identify individuals who may have PCD and should proceed with a biopsy.
-Currently, mutations in 44 genes are known to be associated with PCD.
-These do not account for all cases of PCD and hence more PCD genes are yet to be identified.
-PCD clinical genetic testing is available for some of the 44 genes associated with PCD by the commercial laboratories and new genes are being added to their panels periodically.
+Molecular genetic testing is available to look for variants in some of the genes associated with PCD.

 • < Previous section